denis-pptx/ASP.NET-MarketPlace/README.md

 # MarketPlace

-MarketPlace – an online store developed using ASP.NET MVC.
+MarketPlace – an online store developed using ASP.NET Core MVC.

 This project is a course work on the discipline "Object-oriented programming" completed during the 4th semester (February - May 2023).